CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 Add a map special to the starting location, see JSON_FLAGS for the possible specials.

+## `eocs`
+(optional, array of strings)

+A list of eocs that are triggered once for each new character on scenario start.

 ## `missions`
 (optional, array of strings)